Rahul-Baradol/Rahul-Baradol/README.md

 Check out my portfolio website at [rahulbaradol.in](https://rahulbaradol.in) to learn more about my projects, skills, and experience.

 #### About 🌏
-- CSE <=> final year
+- final year <=> CSE
-- Experienced in (backend) systems
+- experienced in (backend) systems
-- In general, flexible across xTechx
+- in general, flexible across xTechx
-- That psycho who understands things by building from scratch
+- that GUY who understands things by building from scratch

 #### Get in touch 📫
 - Mail: **rahul.baradol.14@gmail.com**